giannkas/ecofolder/tutorial1.md

 Ac+ Ec- Fg- Rp- Sd- Te- Wd- Wk-_1 Wk-_2
 ```

 This means that there are two attractors in the net for the initial marking we used (Ac+, Ec-, Fg-, Rp-, Sd-, Te-, Wd-, Wk+).
+Note that `Wk-` has two 'copies' due to the place-replication encoding.
 The fact that we only show a marking for each attractor does not imply there is one marking within the attractor; it may contain more.
 You can check the unfolding prefix of each attractor with the already known routine:

 ```bash
 ./src/mci2dot examples/termites/tutorial/termites_pr-a0.mci > examples/termites/tutorial/termites_pr-a0_unf.dot